MathieuNls/precinct/precinct-main.md

 Clone detection is an important and difficult task.
 Throughout the years, researchers and practitioners have developed a considerable number of methods and tools to detect efficiently source code clones.

 Tung _et al_ proposed an advanced clone-aware source code management system called Clever.
 Their approach uses abstract syntax trees to detect, update, and manage clones.
-While efficient, their approach does not prevent the introduction of clones and it is not incremental.
+While efficient, their approach does not prevent the introduction of clones, and it is not incremental.
 Developers have to run a project-wide detection for each commit of a version of the program.
-The same teams [Hoan Anh Nguyen et al.] conducted  follow-up study by making Clever incremental.
+The same teams [@Nguyen2012a] conducted follow-up study by making Clever incremental.
 Their new tool, JSync, is an incremental clone detector that will only perform the detection of clones on the new changes.
-While the new version of their work is incremental, it is different from PRECINCT is the sense that their approach relies on developers to run the approach manually on all the changes to automatically prevent the insertion of clones.
-[WAHAB: YOU NEED TO ARGUE BETTER.
-IT SEEMS TO ME THAT THEY DID ALREADY WHAT WE ARE PROPOSING]
+While the new version of their work is incremental, it is different from PRECINCT is the sense that their approach relies on developers to run the approach manually to detect clones, potentially leading to a loss of productivity as described in the previous section.

 Yuki _et al_ conducted one of the few studies on the application of clone management to industrial systems.They implemented a tool named Clone Notifier at NEC with the help of experienced practitioners.
 They specifically focus on clone insertion notification, very much like PRECINCT.
-Unlike PRECINCT, their approach uses an offline approach in which the changes are commited (i.e, they reach the central repository and anyone can pull them into they machines) and a central server analyses the changes.
-If the commited changes contain newly inserted clones, then an email notification is sent.
-We first argue that detecting clones in an offline fashion can be damaging for the project as clone can be synchronized by other team members, which can lead to challenging merges when the clones are removed.
+Unlike PRECINCT, their approach uses a remote approach in which the changes are committed (i.e., they reach the central repository, and anyone can pull them into they machines) and a central server analyses the changes.
+If the committed changes contain newly inserted clones, then an email notification is sent.
+We first argue that detecting clones in a remote fashion can be damaging for the project as a clone can be synchronized by other team members, which can lead to challenging merges when the clones are removed.
 Secondly, the authors did not report any performance measurements and the longer it takes for the notification to be sent to the developer, the harder it can be to reconstruct the mind-map required for clone removal.
 PRECINCT, however, is able to perform an incremental online detection in few seconds.

-Gode and Koschke [REF] proposed an incremental clone detector that relies on the results of analysis from past versions of a system to only analyse the new changes.
+Gode and Koschke [@Gode2009] proposed an incremental clone detector that relies on the results of analysis from past versions of a system to only analyze the new changes.
-Their clone detector takes the form of an IDE plugin that alerts developers as soon as a clone is inserted in the program.
-IDE warnings can be quite distracting as shown by XXXX [].
+Their clone detector takes the form of an IDE plugin that alerts developers as soon as a clone is inserted into the program.
+IDE warnings can be quite distracting as shown by Ko _et al_ [@Ko2006d].
 PRECINCT operates at commit-time, and hence we believe it fits better within the developer's workflow.

 Tree-matching and metric-based methods are two sub-categories of syntactic analysis for clone detection.
-Syntactic analysis consists of building abstract syntax trees (AST) and analyse them with a set of dedicated metrics or searching for identical sub-trees.
+Syntactic analyses consist of building abstract syntax trees (AST) and analyze them with a set of dedicated metrics or searching for identical sub-trees.
 Many existing AST-based approaches rely on sub-tree comparison to detect clone, including the work of Baxter et al.[@Baxter1998], Wahleret et al. [@Wahler], and the work of Jian et al. with Deckard [@Jiang2007].
 An AST-based approach compares metrics computed on the AST, rather than the code itself, to identify clones [@Patenaude1999; @Balazinska].